ClarkHobbie/elan/README.md

 elan is about trust.
 The implicit question it asks is: should I trust this person?

 # Details
-## Terminology
-### Principal
-In elan discussions, a Principal is a person who you want to know if you can trust, or a person who has relationships with people who do have direct knowledge.

-### Relation
-In elan, relations tie two principals together.
-This relation has a level of trust associated with it, from the source principal's perspective, and whether the relation takes the form of direct experience or if it is, itself, a recommendation.

-### TrustStore
-A truststore is where elan stores it's trust information.
-It uses it in performing most operations.

-A truststore takes the form of a JSON file that represents the list of all principals.
-Please note that in a truststore file, all principals (other than those in the list), are stored as names.
-Thus a source for a principal is stored as the name of the source, rather that the principal itself.
-### Principal Names
-The name of a principal must unique across all principals.

 ## Commands
 In elan, a command takes the form of